giotto-ai/time_series_energy_demand/README.md

 Then the notebook 'energy_demand_time_series' will walk you through the analysis and the prediction steps.

 ## Results
 In this section we present the results.
+The figure below shows the reference values as well as the predictions for one of the models shown in the notebook.
+![alt text](data/figures/comparison.png)

 An important point for this directory is to show different models giotto-learn has to offer.
 In the table below we list the results for different models and different metrics.

-![alt text](data/figures/comparison.png)
-Figure here [actual values vs. predictions], score, table

 |                               | rel. mean abs. error   | rel. mean squared error   | max. error   | SMAPE   | coeff. of determination   |
 |:------------------------------|:-----------------------|:--------------------------|:-------------|:--------|:--------------------------|